smoghadamreza/xtrader/Writerside/topics/accounts-app-views.md

 #### Behavior {id=behavior_1}

 - If signup is disabled (via `USERENA_DISABLE_SIGNUP`), the function raises a `PermissionDenied` exception.
-- If `USERENA_WITHOUT_USERNAMES` is enabled and the default form is used, the function falls back to `SignupFormOnlyEmail`.
 - On `POST` requests:
   - Validates the form data.
   - Saves the user and sends a `signup_complete` signal.